 Neo-Nazis.

-I'm not saying about Trump.
+I'm not saying about Charlie's Nazi.

-Why can't a kid in school have a t-shirt that has the name of the president or what's so offensive about any t-shirt or hat that says make America great again?
+Why can't a kid in school have a t-shirt that has the name of the president?

-J just like you can't wear a swasti sticker to school.
+Just like you can't wear a swasti sticker to school.

-I don't care what you do in other classes, you know, but for this class, you can't do it.
+The teacher says, I don't care what you do in other classes, you know, but for this class, you can't do it.

-And then of course, the teacher pretty stupidly is answering the question about the whole thing.
+And then, of course, the teacher pretty stupidly is answering the question about the whole thing.

 I mean, it's hard to believe this is the day and age we live in.

-And anyway, the uh issue came from Cherokee County School District, a math teacher at River Ridge High School.
+And anyway, the issue came from Cherokee County School District, a math teacher at River Ridge High School.

-You know, erroneously now we find out telling two students they can't wear their shirts with campaign slogans.
+You know, erroneously now, we find out, telling two students they can't wear their shirts with campaign slogans.

-They're not permitted in class and joining us, he's been highlighting a lot of what's going on in the classroom.
+And joining us, he's been highlighting a lot of what's going on in the classroom.

 Charlie Kirk is back with us, founder executive director of Turning Point USA, and it's an advocacy group for young conservatives.